How to Make Cactus Candy Decorations with a Video

 Let’s do this!

 - Begin by printing the templates from the supply list.
 I’ve made them in two different sizes, but feel free to adjust them to the size you need.

-- Get a piece of foam board (cut it to the size you want) and tape the template with the double sided tape so it doesn’t move.
+- Get a piece of foam board (cut it to the size you want) and tape the template with double-sided tape so it doesn’t move.

 - Cover the template and the foam board with a piece of wax paper.

 - Tape it into place with the masking tape.
 Try to remove all of the wrinkles so your transfers will be flat when they dry.

 - Mix the royal icing colors and add the royal icing to the decorating bags.